-and $z{1/2}$ -terminated rod at $\phi = 5\pi/4$ (the middle of the $\phi$ interval where gapless hinge modes are expected to occur).
-All bands are doubly degenerate, since the Kramers-enforcing operator $\Lambda$ of Eq.
+where gapless hinge modes are expected to occur).
+All bands are doubly degenerate, since the Kramers-enforcing operator Λ of Eq.
 (9) remains a symmetry of the rod as a whole, and the bands drawn in red and in blue are the predicted hinge modes crossing the bulk gap.
-The weights of their wave functions on each site are displayed in Fig. 7(b) at an energy near E = 0 (the middle of the gap); modes localized on adjacent hinges disperse in opposite directions, forming the pattern shown in the inset of panel (a).
+The weights of their wave functions on each site are displayed in Fig. 7(b) at an energy near E=0 (the middle of the gap); modes localized on adjacent hinges disperse in opposite directions, forming the pattern shown in the inset of panel (a).

-The spectrum looks qualitatively the same for any value of $\phi$ between $\pi$ and $3\pi/2$ ; when passing through $\pi$ or $3\pi/2$ , the surface gap closes and reopens on one of the surfaces, allowing a change of surface topology such that the band crossing on the hinge no longer occurs.
+The spectrum looks qualitatively the same for any value of φ between π and $3\pi/2$; when passing through π or $3\pi/2$, the surface gap closes and reopens on one of the surfaces, allowing a change of surface topology such that chiral modes are no longer present at the hinges.
 Outside that interval, the highest-occupied and lowest-unoccupied states become delocalized over the entire rod.
-When the surface termination is changed from $z{1/2}$ to $z_0$ the interval hosting gapless modes changes from $(\pi, 3\pi/2)$ to $(\pi/2, \pi)$ and the chiralities get reversed, as predicted.
+When the surface termination is changed from $z{1/2}$ to z_0 the interval hosting gapless modes changes from $(\pi, 3\pi/2)$ to $(\pi/2, \pi)$ and the chiralities get reversed, as predicted.